Sohail Nadeem

 Sohail Nadeem is a Pakistani Professor of Applied Mathematics and Chairman of Mathematics Department at Quaid-i-Azam University.
-He is Young a Fellow of the world Academy of sciences and an elected Fellow of Pakistan Academy of Sciences.
+He is Fellow of the world Academy of sciences and an elected Fellow of Pakistan Academy of Sciences.
 He is a recipient of the 2022 Obada Prize Award.

 Early life and education

 Sohail Nadeem was born on 15 March 1975.
 He attended Quaid-i-Azam University, Islamabad, Pakistan from his first degree to the PhD level.
-He obtained his M. Sc, M.phil and PhD in 1998, 2000 and 2004 in Applied Mathematics.
+He obtained his M.Sc., M.phil and PhD in 1998, 2000 and 2004 in Applied Mathematics.